-Sorry to everyone that has been waiting since Monday night for my recipe for Thermomix Stock.
+Sorry to everyone that has been waiting since Monday night for the recipe of my Thermomix Stock.
 I’ve been in the hospital, silly me too old for appendix problems.
 All good now though.
 Hope you enjoy this stock.

-I was thinking about the TM Vegetable stock it’s very clever and seeming the method is so simple wouldn’t it be good if we could use different flavour profiles.
+I was thinking about how my TM Vegetable stock was very clever, but all my dishes come out tasting a bit the same and seeming the method is so simple wouldn’t it be good if we could use different flavour profiles.
 Well, I have come up with a few.